 Factors that affect the cost of building a house include the type of construction, materials, site conditions, finishing details, amenities, and structural configuration.
-The construction costs were based on the Terner Center for Housing Innovation at the University of California, Berkeley, study entitled "Making It Pencil: The Math Behind Housing Development" (Terner Center Study) and provided by local developers and are representative of single-family and multifamily units, direct construction costs were approximately \$200 per square foot in 2020.
-The total construction costs for single-family home.
-Table E-10 and Table E-11 show construction costs for single-family and multifamily construction, and ereferced in actually constructing a dwelling unit.
+The construction costs were based on the Terner Center for Housing Innovation at the University of California, Berkeley, study entitled "Making It Pencil: The Math Behind Housing Development" (Terner Center Study) and provided by local developers and are representative of single-family and multifamily units recently completed within the City.
+For both single-family and multifamily units, direct construction costs were approximately \$200 per square foot in 2020.
+The total construction cost is estimated at \$603,390 for average-quality construction of a 1,500-square-foot single-family home.
+Table E-10 and Table E-11 show construction costs for single-family and multifamily construction, respectively, and reflect costs incurred in actually constructing a dwelling unit.
 As with other land development costs, construction costs vary.
 Important determinants of construction costs include the amenities built into the unit, materials used, the prevailing labor rate, and the difficulty of building on the site.